arturslogins/MicroEvent/README.md

 ### Second Challenge: Logs

-A best practice when developing microservice architecture it to have [centralized logging](http://www.vinaysahni.com/best-practices-for-building-a-microservice-architecture#logging)
+A best practice when developing microservice architecture is to have [centralized logging](http://www.vinaysahni.com/best-practices-for-building-a-microservice-architecture#logging)

 ### Third Challenge: Monitoring

 [Centralized monitoring](http://www.vinaysahni.com/best-practices-for-building-a-microservice-architecture#monitoring) is also among best practices for this architecture.

-### Third Challenge: On your own with OpsChat
+### Fourth Challenge: On your own with OpsChat

+Let's chat

 ### Extra credits: Secure the system